 Input devices are keyboard, mouse, etc. These devices are used to give inputs to the computer.
 Input devices have their own memory in the computer called Input Buffer.
 All instructions from input devices are dumped into this memory and if the program wants to read something, then it will read from the input buffer.
 So, whatever we type using the keyboard will be stored in the input buffer and the program reads the input from the input buffer.

-Output devices are monitors, printers, etc. Output devices show the output after execution of the program file.
+Output devices are monitors, printers, etc. Output devices show the output after the execution of the program file.
 Output devices also have their own memory called output buffer.
-If the program wants to print something, then whatever it wants to print will put in the output buffer and that will appear in the output screen.
+If the program wants to print something, then whatever it wants to print will be put in the output buffer and that will appear in the output screen.

 Above are the components of a computer system and this is how a program works inside it.
 You might have one question in your mind about how a computer understands the programming language or instructions.
 So, let’s look at it.
 The computer only understands the binary number system.

 The computer thinks only in Binary 0’s and 1’s because the whole computer is a circuit.
 Built from gates (logic gates).
 So, we can say computers operate only on Boolean algebra.
-Any Computational /Algebraic or logical task which the computer performs receives data in the form of 0’s and 1’s and manipulates the data using logic gates.
+Any Computational /Algebraic or logical task that the computer performs receives data in the form of 0’s and 1’s and manipulates the data using logic gates.